sdrobert/pydrobert-pytorch/README.md

 that I've used in my various projects, but have been tailored to be as generic as possible.

+**This is student-driven code, so don't expect a stable API.
+I'll try to use semantic versioning, but the best way to keep functionality stable is by forking.**

 Functionality is split by submodule.
 They include

 - `pydrobert.torch.estimators`: Implements a number of popular gradient